Plymouth Full Size Ads

 1966

 Plymouth Fury - Full color 10" x 13" ad shows a red two-door with a black top.
-The ad describes the fact that this car has "Lasting beauty".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The ad describes the fact that this car has "Lasting beauty" which means that "Our 5-year/50,000-mile engine and drive train warranty gives the '66 Plymouth Fury a new kind of beauty".
+The text discusses what parts were covered under this warranty and what maintenance was requored by the owner to keep the warranty in effect.

 February 4, 1966